N0deNinja/CS2---Ranking-System-Plugin/README.md

 ## 📦 Installation

-1. Make sure you are running a CS2 server with [CounterStrikeSharp](https://docs.cssharp.dev/) installed.
+1. Make sure you are running a CS2 server with [CounterStrikeSharp](https://docs.cssharp.dev/) and [Metamod](https://cs2.poggu.me/metamod/installation/) installed.
 2. Download the compiled plugin `.dll` file (or build it yourself).
 3. Place the `.dll` in your server’s:
    ```